kausgang/wiki_timeline-array/README.md

 C:\Users\typgang\Downloads\wiki_timeline-array-master\wiki_timeline-array-master>
 ```

-## To add new timeline from https://en.wikipedia.org/wiki/Category:Timelines_by_country , open app.js and change the following
+### To add new timeline from https://en.wikipedia.org/wiki/Category:Timelines_by_country , open app.js and change the following

 >1.
 URL
 >2.
-Replace all the country name with the new country name
+Replace all the country name present in the source code with the new country name
 >3. section number (get section number from https://en.wikipedia.org/w/api.php?&action=parse&format=json&page=Timeline_of_Indian_history (change country name in the page )
 >>a.
 Keep changing this number to get all the different sections